-There are ten Schools in the Faculty, clustered in four groupings: the Mathematical Sciences (Mathematics; Computational and Applied Mathematics; Computer Science; Statistics and Actuarial Sciences), the Physical Sciences (Physics, Chemistry), the Earth Sciences (Geology, Geography, Archaeology and Environmental Sciences; Geosciences), and the Biological Sciences (Animal, Plant & Environmental Sciences; Molecular and Cell Biology).
+There are nine Schools in the Faculty, clustered in four groupings: the Mathematical Sciences (Mathematics; Computational and Applied Mathematics; Computer Science; Statistics and Actuarial Sciences), the Physical Sciences (Physics, Chemistry), the Earth Sciences (Geology, Geography, Archaeology and Environmental Sciences; Geosciences), and the Biological Sciences (Animal, Plant & Environmental Sciences; Molecular and Cell Biology).

 Simply click any icon below to find out more on each School's academic and research offerings: